carlosp420/nymphalidae_diversification/MS.md

 ## Methods

 ### Data
 For analyses, we used the phylogenetic trees from the study of @wahlberg2009 that were generated using DNA sequence data from 10 gene regions for 398 of the 540 valid genera in Nymphalidae.
-We employed @wahlberg2009 maximum clade credibility tree (MCC tree) (supp. mat.
-01) as well as a random sample of 1000 trees from their BEAST run after burnin.
+We employed @wahlberg2009 maximum clade credibility tree (MCC tree) (Fig. 1) as well as a random sample of 1000 trees from their BEAST run after burnin.
 Their original BEAST run was for 40 million generations.
-We used a burnin of 25 million generations and took a random sample of 1000 trees using Burntrees v.0.1.9 <http://www.abc.se/~nylander/>
+We used a burnin of 25 million generations and took a random sample of 1000 trees using Burntrees v.0.1.9 <http://www.abc.se/~nylander/> (supp. mat.
-(supp. mat.
-02) in order to correct for phylogenetic uncertainty when performing the diversification analyses.
+5) in order to correct for phylogenetic uncertainty when performing the diversification analyses.

 Species richness data for Nymphalidae genera were compiled from several sources including the specialist-curated lists on <http://tolweb.org>, @lamas2004 and curated lists of Global Butterfly Names project (<http://www.ucl.ac.uk/taxome/gbn/>).
-We assigned the species numbers of genera not included in the phylogeny to the closest related genus that was included in @wahlberg2009 study according to available phylogenetic studies [@matos2013; @brower2010; @kodandaramaiah2010; @kodandaramaiah2010a; @ortiz2013; @desilva2010; @freitas2004; @pena2006; @penz1999; @silva2008; @pena2011; @pena2010], taxonomical classification and morphological resemblance when no phylogenies were available (supp. mat.
+We assigned the species numbers of genera not included in the phylogeny to the closest related genus that was included in @wahlberg2009 study according to available phylogenetic studies [@matos2013; @brower2010; @kodandaramaiah2010;
+@kodandaramaiah2010a; @ortiz2013; @desilva2010; @freitas2004; @pena2006;
+@penz1999; @silva2008; @pena2011; @pena2010], taxonomical classification and
+morphological resemblance when no phylogenies were available (supp. mat.
 03).

 Hostplant data for Nymphalidae species were compiled from several sources including @ackery1988, HOSTS database (<http://bit.ly/YI7nwW>), @dyer2002,